1100011Dawg/Obsidian_Dawson/School/IB History/Mexican Revolution.md

 #### La reforma(1854-1876)
  - liberal revolution
- - spawned the constitutiona dn two las
+ - spawned the constitution and two laws
-	 - Ley Juarez: law eliminating the special protextions of the church
+	 - Ley Juarez: law eliminating the special protections of the church
+	 - Ley Lerdo: forced the sale of church property that was making profit
-	 - Ley Lerdo
+ -
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4OTk2MzY3ODYsLTIwODg3NDY2MTJdfQ
+eyJoaXN0b3J5IjpbLTIxMzM3NTQ4OTAsLTIwODg3NDY2MTJdfQ
 ==
 -->